d4rkl0rd3r3b05/Radio-Button-Checkbox-iOS/README.md

 # Radio-Button-Checkbox-iOS
-Radio Button &amp; Checkbox for iOS implemented in accordance to HIG
+Radio Button &amp; Checkbox for iOS implemented in accordance to HIG and WCAG2.1

 You want to add pod 'Radio_and_Checkbox' similar to the following to your Podfile: